Credit-building cards can work for you in a few ways.

 There are an astounding number of secured card options, each catering to different needs.
 To determine the best card for you, consider what you’ll be using the card for and how it could benefit you.
 Here are a few factors to keep in mind when choosing a secured credit card:

-Some secured credit cards do not have an annual or monthly fee.
+Some secured credit cards don’t have an annual or monthly fee.
 These are usually bare-bones cards, but that’s not a bad thing if you’re just looking to build credit.
-Though paying an annual fee could open the door to reward programs, lower APRs and more.
+Though paying an annual fee could open the door to rewards programs, lower APRs and more.

 The APR is an annual percentage rate, or the interest rate you’ll pay on your purchases.
 Some cards offer a lower introductory APR, while others impose a penalty APR for late or declined payments.
 Avoid paying APRs by spending only what you can afford and paying your balance in full each month.

 Some banks and credit unions are better than others.
 Seemingly amazing cards can turn out to be a nightmare if the issuing bank is a hassle to deal with.
 Research the card providers and take into account customer reviews.

 Rewards programs are rare on most secured cards.
 If you come across one, make sure it isn’t simply an effort to downplay other negative features like increased fees or a higher APR.
 Compare the card to a similar one, and if there’s an annual fee, consider whether the rewards are worth the cost.

-- Interest on deposit.
 Some secured cards will pay you interest on your initial deposit, acting like a savings account.
 Read the terms and conditions or call customer service if this is a factor that’s important to you.

 If you plan on letting a family member or significant other use your card, check with the lender to make sure this is allowed.
 Some lenders allow you to apply for an extra card at no extra cost, but others will charge a flat fee.

 What you need to know about applying